For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 sha256sum firmware*.bin

-# All three should have same hash
+# All three should have same hash; differences usually mean a flaky clip

-# Use firmware1.bin for analysis
+# Use firmware1.bin for analysis.
+Hash and timestamp the canonical dump

 Using Raspberry Pi as SPI programmer: